Le Chant des Africains

-"Le Chant des Africains" (The Song of the Africans) is the unofficial anthem of the Pied-noir community in France and its former colonies in Africa.
+"Le Chant des Africains" (The Song of the Africans) is a French military song and the unofficial anthem of the Pied-noir community in France and its former colonies in Africa.

 History

 World War I

 Originally written in 1914 by a Sergeant-Major Bendifallah and companyman Marizot, Le Chant des Africains is a testimony to the bravery of a Moroccan goumier regiment disbanded after suffering severe losses in Meaux, northeast of Paris.
 The song became popular among the soldiery as well as civilians, but was not set to music until 1918 by Félix Boyer, bandmaster of the Algerian Garrison.

 World War II

 The lyrics were modified in 1943 to include all Africans who identified as Frenchmen or Pieds-noirs, especially those from the Arab world.
 Also changed were references to location, as most singers had returned to the colonies.
 Ironically, this situation has again reversed itself in the meantime.
 This 1943 version was dedicated to Lt.Col. van Hecke's :fr:7e régiment de chasseurs d'Afrique who fought the 1944-45 Italian, French and German Allied military campaigns.